tvelliott/jPCBSim/README.md

 jPCBSim
 =======

+What is it?
 Front-end and post processing software for simulating planar RF filters and antennas with the openEMS FDTD field solver.

+Installation:
+Please see the wiki page for installation / configuration information.

 To Run: